 Zink paper looks and feels like a glossy photography paper; it is hard to tell the difference.
 However, what makes Zink paper so unique is that despite looking plain and white, it is covered with microscopic crystals.
 When put into the right printing device, your images come out appearing in full color, just like magic.

 How Does Zink Technology Work?

-There are different components of Zink paper that allows it to produce beautiful, full-color images.
-All you need to do is look through the viewfinder and press the button, and the camera or printer will do the rest:
+There are different components of Zink paper that allows the process to produce beautiful, full-color images.
+All you need to do is look through the viewfinder, press the shutter button, and the camera or printer will do the rest:

 Printing technology has not changed much in the past 30 years.
-Color printers have become more accessible, and the quality has improved, but overall, the concept has stayed the same.
+Color printers have become more accessible, and the quality has improved, but overall, the process has stayed the same.

 The creation of Zink paper is revolutionary.
-Unlike anything on the market, it is free of ink; a Zink paper device does not use ink cartridges, ribbons, or toners.
-All you need is a Zink instant camera or portable printer and the paper.
+Unlike anything on the market, Zink paper is free of ink.
+The paper and printer does not use ink cartridges, ribbons, or toners (which also makes it eco-friendly).
+All you need is a Zink instant camera or compatible portable printer and Zinc paper.

 - Polymer Coating Overcoat

 - Magenta Crystal Layer